opencog/external-tools/AtomViewer/README.md

 1. build and run opencog conatiner.
 Make sure the name of the running container to be "opencog"
 2. Start the restapi
 From this directory
-3. docker build -t opencog/visualizer .
+3. docker build -t $USER/visualizer .
-4. docker run --rm --name apache -p 80:80 -v $PWD/WebContent:/var/www/visualizer/ --link opencog:link -it amebel/visualizer bash
+4. docker run --rm --name apache -p 80:80 -v $PWD/WebContent:/var/www/visualizer/ --link opencog:link -it $USER/visualizer
 From within the container
-4. sudo apache2 start
+4. sudo service apache2 start
 5. env
 Take note of the IP Address of LINK_PORT_5000_TCP_ADDR
 6. in the web browser address go to localhost